MORENO96EOS/Ambassadors/members.md

 ### Bio

-Denis is a full-stack web & GIS developer and who is a strong advocate for open source software & open data, he lives and breaths open source with over [4,800+ GitHub commits](https://github.com/DenisCarriere) only in this year.
+Denis is a full-stack web & GIS developer and is a strong advocate for open source software & open data, he lives and breaths open source with over [4,800+ GitHub commits](https://github.com/DenisCarriere) this year alone.
 Currently he is the one of core developers for [TurfJS](https://github.com/Turfjs/turf) (Advanced geospatial analysis for browsers and Node.js) and a developer for [SharedStreets.io](https://sharedstreets.io) (A shared language for the world's streets).
 On his downtime, he is the event organizer for [OpenStreetMap](https://www.meetup.com/openstreetmap-ottawa) & [EOS in Ottawa](https://www.meetup.com/EOS-Nation) & travels internationally/locally attending technology conferences.